This article provides a step-by-step guide on how to create a custom HTML signature for Mac Mail on macOS.

 tags (e.g.,<img src="https://i.imgur.com/example.jpg">

-). - Code Validation: Ensure your HTML code is valid and avoids unsupported tags or styles.
+When previewing the signature in Mac Mail preferences, it's not going to display those images.
+It will however show them in your email message that you sent. - Code Validation: Ensure your HTML code is valid and avoids unsupported tags or styles.

 - Images don't show up in Preferences Signatures: that is expected.